adedoyinyusuf/CSIMS/INSTALLATION_GUIDE.md

 2. Gradually migrate functionality
 3. Update frontend to use new endpoints
 4. Retire old endpoints once migration is complete

+See also: `documentation/LEGACY_API_MIGRATION.md` for endpoint mapping and migration steps from legacy `api/index.php` to unified `api.php` + Router.
+See also: `documentation/MIGRATION_CHECKLIST.md` for verification steps to confirm a successful migration.

 ## Support and Maintenance